andrew/ultimate-awesome/README.md

 - [awesome-audio-visual-navigation](https://github.com/983632847/awesome-audio-visual-navigation) - A continuously updated project to track the latest progress in the field of audio-visual navigation.
 - [awesome-crypto](https://github.com/9cat/awesome-crypto) - All the resource related to crypto , bitcoin,  blockchains, DeFi projects.
 - [awesome-database-arXiv-papers](https://github.com/aaronchenwei/awesome-database-arXiv-papers) - A curated list of awesome arXiv papers on database.
-- [awesome-design-tools](https://github.com/aasavchauhan/awesome-design-tools) - A curated list of the best UI/UX design tools, resources, and workflows.
 - [awesome-chatgpt](https://github.com/abctechlabs/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI.
 - [awesome-internet-of-ai-agents](https://github.com/agentoverlay/awesome-internet-of-ai-agents) - Awesome agentic web.
 - [cs-learning-path](https://github.com/Ahmed-Hamdy101/cs-learning-path) - This Source of High Quality Educations Including Version of Reverse-engineering that would be publish soon.